nafihpp/AccordianComponent/README.md

 # debug-task-3

-Accordion with UserList.
+Accordion Component and UserList Component.

 Navigation without React RouterDom.

-Userlist where the user can be deleted from the array with the user_id.
+custom Accordian Component.

-Accordion which gets closed when another tab is pressed.
+Userlist where the user can be deleted from the array.